AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/migration.md

 # Migrating from Service Account (JWT) credential to OAuth Server-to-Server credential

-The Service Account (JWT) credentials have been deprecated in favor of the new OAuth Server-to-Server credentials.
-They will reach end of life on June 30, 2025.
+As of June 30, 2025, Service Account (JWT) credentials have reached their end of life and are no longer supported.
+All server-to-server integrations must use the OAuth Server-to-Server credentials.

 The new OAuth Server-to-Server credentials simplify all aspects of application development - experimentation, implementation, and maintenance.
 See the section on [Why OAuth Server-to-Server credentials?](#why-oauth-server-to-server-credentials) below to learn more.

-While the Service Account (JWT) credentials have been marked as deprecated, they will continue to work until **Jun 30, 2025**.
-Therefore you must migrate your application or integration to use the new OAuth Server-to-Server credential before Jun 30, 2025.
-See the section on [deprecation timelines](#deprecation-timelines) below to learn more.
+Service Account (JWT) credentials will not work after current certificates expire or March 1, 2026, whichever is earlier.
+Therefore, you must migrate your integration to use the new OAuth Server-to-Server credential ASAP.

 Migrating your applications to the OAuth Server-to-Server credential is a simple two-step process that enables a zero downtime migration for your applications and integrations.
 Please read our [migration guide](#migration-overview) below to familiarize yourself with the migration process.